ConacBreslin/technostalgia/README.md

 #### Visitor Goals
 #####All visitors to the site should be able to;
 1. Understand what the website is about and navigate it intuitively.
-2. View all technologies on the site, search by category, or search by keyword.
+2. View technologies on the site, search by category, or search by keyword.
 3. View all the comments about any technology.
 4. Register for the website.

 #####In addition to the those aspects available to all users, all registered users should be able to log in to the website.
 When logged in they should be able to;
 1. Add new technologies to the site.
-2. Edit or delete only the technolgies they have added.
+2. Edit or delete the technolgies they have added.
 3. Add comments to any technology.
-4. Edit or delete only the comments they have added to a technology.
+4. Edit or delete the comments they have added to a technology.
 5. View their profile page
 6. Log out

 #####Admin user should be able to
-1. Add or edit (but not delete) categories.
+1. Add, edit or delete categories.
-2. Delete or edit any comment.
+2. Edit or delete any comment.
-3. Delete or edit any technology.
+3. Edit or delete any technology.

 #### Registered User goals